smikes/test262-parser/README.md

 ### Streaming interface

 The default export of the module is a transform stream factory.
-Ever time you write a string to the transform stream, it emits a parsed file object:
+Ever time you write a string or file object to the transform stream, it emits a parsed file object:

 ```js
 'use strict';